rokibhasansagar/BhadooGDIndex/README.md

 * For single user

 ````
-            user: "yourusername",
+            "user": "yourusername",
-            pass: "yourpassword",
+            "pass": "yourpassword",
 ````

 * For multiple users (upto 5 users)

 ````
-            user: ["user1", "user2"],
+            "user": ["user1", "user2"],
-            pass: ["pass1", "pass2"],
+            "pass": ["pass1", "pass2"],
 ````

 * where `user1:pass1` and `user2:pass2` are combinations.
-* if users adds `user: ["", ""],` empty values but more than one empty value then the site will ask for authentication but user can enter without entering any data by clicking submit.
+* if users adds `"user": ["", ""],` empty values but more than one empty value then the site will ask for authentication but user can enter without entering any data by clicking submit.

 ## Brand Customization and Dark Mode